 From Hesiod to Plato, when the leap in being has gained the alatheia, the truth of existence, the old myth becomes the pseudos, the falsehood or lie, the untruth of existence which the forbears lived.1

-If modern humans are to escape from the depredations of freebooters and freeloaders, and the mechanical dominations reported by Horkheimer and Adorno, then we must return to the social instincts of our stateless ancestors and reassert the truth that force social animals force is a last resort.
-Values Matter Most, wrote Ben Wattenberg.
-There is a word for humans grouped into community to develop and live values held in common.
+If modern humans are to escape from the depredations of freebooters and freeloaders, and also the mechanical dominations reported by Horkheimer and Adorno, then perhaps we should revisit the social instincts of our stateless ancestors.
+For it is a simple instinct among social animals that force is a last resort.
+What is it about humans when they associate in community?
+They share values in common, for Values Matter Most, acccording to Ben Wattenberg.
+There is a word for the values that humans share when grouped into community to develop and live in common.
 It is called a “belief system” or, more commonly, religion.

-Everyone has a religion, the shared faith that binds us into our community.
+Everyone has a religion, the shared faith that binds us back into our community.
 You can even encounter religion among those that have grown beyond such superstition.
 Just join the liberal folks on the cemetery tour at Mt.
 Pleasant Cemetery on Queen Anne Hill in Seattle, Washington.
-Let us start the tour at the grave of Carlos Bulosan, the Filipino-American writer and activist who penned the “Freedom from Want” essay in the Saturday Evening Post in 1943.
+Let us start the tour at the grave of Carlos Bulosan, the Filipino-American writer and activist.
+Here’s an excerpt from his “Freedom from Want” essay in the Saturday Evening Post in 1943.

 But we are not really free unless we use what we produce.
 So long as the fruit of our labor is denied us, so long will want manifest itself in a world of slaves.